Risingson/eveeyedocs/docs/data/label.md

 The number after the letter represents the count of that category.<br>

 **Recent NPC kill DELTA**<br>
-This will show the difference of the last hour to the current hour
+This will show the difference of the last 2 hours of the eve api data of npc kills within a solarsystem.<br>
+For Example: 329

 ## Sovereignty